Morfo-si/go-microservices/README.md

 ## Populate the database

-Once the `pet_clinic` database schema is created, execute the following command to populate the `postgresql` database with sample data:
+Once the `petclinic` database schema is created, execute the following command to populate the `postgresql` database with sample data:

 ```shell
 make populate-db